A-Z Artist Index Compilations Record Labels Media

 Bio:

 Named after a Dublin suburb, Stepaside was formed in 1971 by Bob Bolton and Bobby Kelly after the break up of the Chosen Few.
-Bolton has previously been with Some People, Uptown Band and The Stellas, while Kelly had been with The Hootenannys and The Greenbeats.
+Bolton has previously been with Some People, Uptown Band and The Stellas, while Kelly had been with The Hootenannys, The Greenbeats and The Sands.
 They recruited Basil Hendricks (steel guitar), Jimmy Faulkner (electric guitar), Chris Meehan (piano) and Ritchie McCabe (drums) for the first lineup.

 This original Stepaside was a country rock band active up until ca 1977.
 Basil Hendricks AKA Henriques was a reknowned pedal steel player who'd played with showbands (e.g. The Virginians).
 He recorded a solo LP of Hawaiian music in 1973, released on Tara Records in Ireland.
 He left Stepaside to join another showband.
 This was during the country music boom in the showband world.
 Ritchie McCabe was replaced by Robbie Brennan, who'd played with Bolton in the Chosen Few.
 When Jimmy Faulkner left to form Hotfoot, Brenny Bonass (also ex Chosen Few) joined on guitar.
 This lineup played boogie, blues and country rock.
 In a newspaper review from the period, journalist Fachtna O'Kelly mentions many covers played during their set at Toner's pub in Dublin, including "Just Another Tequila Sunrise", "Drift Away", "She's A Barmaid In The Honky-Tonk Downstairs", "Great Balls of Fire" and the Doobie Brothers "Country Grove".